dirk-dev/burger/README.md

 #### Setup - MySQL/MAMP

-1. You will need to have a MySQL server running to use this app.
+1. You will need to have a MySQL server running to use this app locally.
 MAMP is free software that runs a MySQL server on your local machine.
 Their URL can be found in the `Technologies Used` section below.
 Once you have a MySQL server running, take note of the `host`, `port`, `user` and `password` info on the server.
 On MAMP, this can be accessed clicking on the `open start page` icon on the MAMP app.

 2. Install and configure the MySQL database app.
 For `MySQL Workbench`, on the start screen, click on the add or edit icons next to `MySQL Connections` and check that the settings correspond to the MAMP settings.
 The password is normally `root`.
 Once the settings are entered, click the `Test Connection` button to confirm that the connection is working.